Refine Your Search

 “Whenever possible, I believe in choosing a natural path to health and I emphasize the same for my patients.
 I find that acupuncture and homeopathy are powerful modalities in restoring the physiological and energetic balance in the body.
 I view illness and pain as an injury to one's vital force (Qi, life energy).
 Rather than reactively attack the disease or injury, my approach to acupuncture is to restore health and balance in the vital force, which in turn allows the body to heal itself.

 “Our warm welcoming spa environment makes your acupuncture session a pleasure!
 Specializing in pain relief and allergies; I provide effective solutions for headaches, migraines, low back, neck, & shoulder pain, sciatica, PMS, anxiety, insomnia, and weight loss.
-Now entering my 20th year in the healing arts.
-With a background in neuromuscular massage therapy, energy medicine, and NAET allergy elimination, I now practice two advanced acupuncture techniques-Dr. Tan and Master Tung- proven 85% effective.
-Most patients experience significant symptom reduction within 5 visits!
+With over 20 years in the healing arts, I have practiced St. John Neuromuscular Massage Therapy, NAET (Nambudripad Allergy Elimination Technique), and now practice two advanced acupuncture techniques - Dr. Tan and Master Tung - proven 85% effective!
+Most patients experience significant symptom reduction within 5 visits.
 Inner Light Wellness is located in Downingtown PA, serving Exton, West Chester, Thorndale, Coatesville, and Chester County PA.

 “I am committed to delivering patient centered care that is focused on your specific needs.
 One of our biggest strengths at Chester County Herbs and Acupuncture is that I spend the necessary time with you to optimize your health.
 During your course of treatment, I apply treatment strategies utilizing acupuncture and herbal medicine's remarkable ability to alleviate pain, restore health, and improve vitality.
 In addition, throughout your process, I will inform and guide you in nutrition, exercise, and lifestyle adjustments that empower you to a healthier and happier life.